 Pre-Sandy Bridge models (T410/X201 and older) are limited to PCI-E 1.1, which is roughly 220MB/s.
 The P50/51/70/71 are capable of PCI-E 3.0, and can go up to ~900MB/s.

 Is it bootable?

-The adapter comes with a USB flash chip embedded inside, which can be booted from any stock BIOS.
-It contains the Clover bootloader, which has special NVMe drivers that can then boot your SSD.
-If you use Coreboot, you can boot directly to the SSD without touching Clover.
+The adapter comes with an embedded bootloader, which can be booted from any stock BIOS.
+It contains Clover, pre-configured with special NVMe drivers that can then boot your SSD, even without stock BIOS support.
+If you use Coreboot, which has its own NVMe support, you can instead boot directly to the SSD without touching Clover.